-An Open Source Hardware for Arduino + GSM with Battery and I/O Ports, Best Suitable for Industrial IOT Projects.
+IOT Box is an Open Source Hardware for Arduino + GSM with in built battery and I/O Ports, Best Suitable for Industrial IOT Projects.
 Just Dump the Code and ready to market with white labelling.

 Arduino Projects, IOT Projects, Realtime Projects, GSM based server communication, Data logger, Temperature Monitoring System.
 Sensor Data Acquisition, SMS Triggering etc.

 TX of GSM SIM800C is connected to D8 of Arduino Nano

 RX of GSM SIM800C is connected to D7 of Arduino Nano

 Red color TEST LED is connected to D9 of Arduino Nano.

 For mode details on IOT Box you can check out on website HOW2Electronics